Latte vs Cappuccino: Unveiling the Perfect Espresso Delights

 A cappuccino is another espresso-based drink that consists of equal parts espresso, steamed milk, and milk foam.
 The name “cappuccino” comes from its resemblance to the brown hooded habits worn by Capuchin friars, a religious order in Italy.
 The drink’s appearance, with its rich brown base and white foam topping, is said to resemble the robes worn by the friars.

 Traditionally, a cappuccino is served in a smaller cup compared to a latte.
 The ratio of espresso to milk in a cappuccino is usually 1:1, resulting in a stronger, more intense flavor compared to a latte.
-The milk foam adds a velvety texture to the drink, providing a contrast to the strong espresso.
+The milk foam adds a velvety texture to the drink, providing a delightful contrast to the strong espresso.

 3. The Difference in Milk Texture